-\ This research was supported by THE ISRAEL SCIENCE FOUNDATION (grant No 809-06).
+\ This research was supported by The Israel Science Foundation (grant no. 809-06).

-M. Giese and A. Waaler (Eds.): TABLEAUX 2009, LNAI 5607, pp. 62-76, 2009.

-© Springer-Verlag Berlin Heidelberg 2009
+A. Blass, N. Dershowitz, and W. Reisig (Eds.): Gurevich Festschrift, LNCS 6300, pp. 75-94, 2010. © Springer-Verlag Berlin Heidelberg 2010

-is defined as $\varphi \to \perp$ ).
-For classical logic the problem was solved by Gentzen himself by moving to what is now known as Gentzen-type systems or sequential calculi.
+Unfortunately, already the handling of negation requires rules which are not ideal in the sense described above.
+For intuitionistic logic this problem is usually solved by not taking negation as a basic constructive connective, but defining it instead in terms of more basic connectives that can be characterized by "ideal" rules ( $\neg \varphi$ is defined as $\varphi \rightarrow \bot$ ).
+In contrast, for classical logic the problem was solved by Gentzen himself by moving to what is now known as Gentzen-type systems or sequential calculi.
 These calculi employ single-conclusion sequents in their intuitionistic version, and multiple-conclusion sequents in their classical version.
 Instead of introduction and elimination rules they use left introduction rules and right introduction rules.
 The intuitive notions of an "ideal rule" can be adapted to such systems in a straightforward way, and it is well known that the usual classical connectives and the basic intuitionistic connectives can indeed be fully characterized by "ideal" Gentzen-type rules.
 Moreover: although this can be done in several ways, in all of them the cut-elimination theorem obtains.
+This immediately implies that the connectives of intuitionistic logic are constructive in the sense explained above, because without using cuts the only way to derive $\Rightarrow \diamond(\varphi_1, \ldots, \varphi_n)$ in single conclusion systems of this sort is to prove first the premises of one of its introduction rules (and then apply that introduction rule).
+Note that the only formulas that can occur in such premises are $\varphi_1, \ldots, \varphi_n$ .

-For the multiple-conclusion framework these facts were considerably generalized in [5,6] by defining "multiple-conclusion canonical propositional Gentzentype rules and systems" in precise terms.
-A constructive necessary and sufficient coherence criterion for the non-triviality of such systems was then provided, and it was shown that a system of this kind admits cut-elimination iff it is coherent.
+For the multiple-conclusion framework the above-mentioned facts about the classical connectives were considerably generalized in [6,7] by defining "multipleconclusion canonical propositional Gentzen-type rules and systems" in precise terms.
+A constructive necessary and sufficient coherence criterion for the nontriviality of such systems was then provided, and it was shown that a system of this kind admits cut-elimination iff it is coherent.
 It was further proved that the semantics of such systems is provided by two-valued non-deterministic matrices (two-valued Nmatrices) - a natural generalization of the classical truth-tables.
 In fact, a characteristic two-valued Nmatrix was constructed for every coherent canonical propositional system.
-That work shows that there is a large family of what may be called semi-classical connectives (which includes all the classical connectives), each of which has both a prooftheoretical characterization in terms of a coherent set of canonical (= "ideal") rules, and a semantic characterization using two-valued Nmatrices.
+That work shows that there is a large family of what may be called semi-classical connectives (which includes all the classical connectives), each of which has both a proof-theoretical characterization in terms of a coherent set of canonical (= "ideal") rules, and a semantic characterization using two-valued Nmatrices.